-This recipe is from a YouTube video here by John Keener, owner of the Charleston Crab House.
+This recipe is based on a YouTube video here by John Keener, owner of the Charleston Crab House.
 I love this video and several family members have been

 forced encouraged to watch it too.
 We use a propane grill with a 32-quart stockpot and steamer basket to serve about 15-20 people.